Production Costs¶

 Output:

-processing/{name}/faostat_crop_costs.csvwith columns:crop: Crop namecountry: ISO3 country codecost_usd_{base_year}_per_ha: Production cost estimate (USD/ha)n_years: Number of years with valid price-yield datais_fallback: Whether the value is a global median fallback
+processing/{name}/faostat_crop_costs.csvwith columns:crop: Crop namecountry: ISO3 country codecost_usd_{base_year}_per_ha: Production cost estimate (USD/ha)n_years: Number of years with valid price-yield datais_fallback: Whether the value is a global median fallbackis_capped: Whether the value was winsorized in step 7

 The resulting cost estimates vary substantially across crops and countries, reflecting differences in local prices, yields, and agricultural productivity.
 The map below shows the median cost per country (across all crops), while the distribution plot reveals the cross-country spread for each crop individually.